The Weeknd Shares Risque Tiny Bikini Photo Of Girlfriend Bella Hadid

-Bella Hadid is sporting a pretty skimpy thong bikini in a new photo shared by boyfriend The Weeknd.
-Per Marie Claire, the musician shared a pretty risqué snap of his girlfriend taking a dip in the pool on his Instagram Stories account over the weekend which showed the model flaunting a pretty serious amount of skin.
+Bella Hadid is sporting a very skimpy thong bikini in a new photo shared by boyfriend The Weeknd.
+Per Marie Claire, the musician shared a pretty risque snap of his girlfriend taking a dip in the pool on his Instagram Story over the weekend, one which showed the model flaunting a serious amount of skin.

-The bikini photo posted by the “Starboy” singer showed Bella sitting on the side of the swimming pool while showing off her assets in pink thong bottoms as she dipped her lower body in the water.
-She opted to pair her very skimpy bottoms with an orange bikini top that featured pink straps across the back.
+The bikini photo posted by the “Starboy” singer showed Bella sitting on the side of a swimming pool, showing off her assets in a pink thong bikini bottom as she dipped her lower body in the water.
+She opted to pair her very skimpy bikini bottom with an orange top that featured pink straps across the back.

-Bella turned her head to side while posing in her bikini for her man, accessorizing her swimwear look with silver earrings and wet hair after the 22-year-old seemingly already took a dip in the water during her trip to Asia with her 28-year-old boyfriend.
+Bella turned her head to side while posing in her bikini for her man, accessorizing her swimwear look with silver earrings and wet hair.
+This scene apparently came after the 22-year-old had already taken a dip in the water — during her trip to Asia — with her 28-year-old boyfriend.

 Marie Claire reports that the couple are currently enjoying the continent together, as The Weeknd – real name Abel Tesfaye – is currently on the road for the international leg of his latest world tour.

-The musician opted to keep the bikini photo captionless, allowing fans to make up their own minds about the pretty risqué picture her posted to Instagram Stories.
+The musician opted to keep the bikini photo captionless, allowing fans to make up their own minds about the provocative picture her boyfriend had posted to Instagram.

 Bella Hadid on The Weeknd's Instagram story. pic.twitter.com/i8YgYdOZF6